syntevo/docs/src/SmartGit/Manual/GitConcepts/Branches.md

 `git checkout -b NewFeature origin/main`

 This will create a local branch `NewFeature`, that tracks the upstream `origin/main`.
+> [!NOTE]
-*(Note: In some teams, development etiquette requires that you `reserve` the new branch name on the remote before checking it out locally).*
+> In some teams, development etiquette requires that you `reserve` the new branch name on the remote before checking it out locally.

 In addition to checking out existing remote branches, Git allows you to create new local branches from an existing commit hash or tag, e.g.: